Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Results

 \section{Results}

-We explore the properties of two fiducial models of $\sim 0.1 M_\odot$ and $\sim 0.01 M_\odot$ torus, optically thick or thin to neutrinos, respectively, and located around a $3 M_\odot$ black hole mass formed after compact binary merger.
-These models aim to reconstruct the outcome of a typical binary NS-NS merger scenario.
-We also probe the scenario of a higher mass ratio between the BH and disk mass, considering smaller remnant tori of about $\sim 0.02 M_\odot$ and $\sim 0.002 M_\odot$, for the optically thick and thin case, respectively.
-These models are aimed at reconstructing a BH-NS merger scenario to find out quantitative differences in the nucleosynthesis patterns between the two merger types.
+We explored the properties of two fiducial tori with masses of $\sim 0.1 M_\odot$ and $\sim 0.01 M_\odot$, optically thick or thin to neutrinos, respectively, and located around a $3 M_\odot$ BH mass formed after a compact binary merger.
+These models represent typical outcomes of a binary NS-NS merger scenario.
+We also investigated the scenario of a higher mass ratio between the BH and disk mass, considering lower remnant tori of $\sim 0.02 M_\odot$ and $\sim 0.002 M_\odot$, for the optically thick and thin cases, respectively.
+These models aimed to reconstruct BH-NS merger scenarios and quantify differences in the nucleosynthesis patterns between the two merger types.
 Our choice of setups are validated for typical cases in which merger occurs at high mass-ratio and/or with a slowly spinning BH.
 Low mass-ratio high-spin BH–NS systems can also produce massive disks.

-Finally, we studied a system of a $\sim 0.8 M_{\odot}$ post-merger torus located around a 8.2 $M_{\odot}$ black hole, as motivated by the recently observed kilonovae and constraints on their progenitor parameters.
-Therefore, while for fiducial models we assume a typical highly spinning black hole, $a \sim 0.9$, for the latter, massive one, we adopt a moderate black hole spin value, $a \sim 0.6$) for the massive torus case.
+Finally, we studied a system of a $\sim 0.8 M_{\odot}$ post-merger torus located around an 8.2 $M_{\odot}$ BH, motivated by recently observed kilonovae and constraints on their progenitor parameters.
+Therefore, while we assumed a rapidly spinning BH ($a \sim 0.9$) for fiducial models, we adopted a moderate BH spin value ($a \sim 0.6$) for the massive torus case.

-Parameters of the fiducial model are BH mass of $3 M_{\odot}$, and its dimensionless spin $a=0.9375$.
-The initial gas-to-magnetic pressure ratio $\beta$ is normalized to the minimum value inside the pressure maximum radius, $r_{max}$.
-The inner disk radius is initially located at $r_{in}=4 r_{g}$.
-The disk mass is about $0.01 - 0.1 M_{\odot}$, adopted for an optically thick and optically thin model, respectively.
-The optical thickness of the torus is regulated by the choice of entropy per baryon, $S_{disk}$, as the values of density and temperature in the torus are found in EOS tables for a given entropy, electron fraction, and specific enthalpy profile.
-To do that, we must prescribe the initial chemical composition of the torus, with a constant electron fraction chosen as $Y_{e}=0.1$.
-The values of entropy per baryon are either $S=10$ (for optically thin case) or $S=7$ (for thin case).
+The fiducial mode had a BH mass of $3 M_{\odot}$ and a dimensionless spin $a=0.9375$.
+The initial gas-to-magnetic pressure ratio, $\beta$, was normalized to the minimum value within the pressure maximum radius, $r_{max}$.
+The inner disk radius was initially located at $r_{in}=4 r_{g}$.
+The disk mass ranged from $0.01 - 0.1 M_{\odot}$ for the optically thick and thin models, respectively.
+The optical thickness of the torus was regulated by the choice of entropy per baryon, $S_{disk}$, as the values of density and temperature in the torus were determined from EOS tables for a given entropy, electron fraction, and specific enthalpy profile.
+To achieve this, we prescribed the initial chemical composition of the torus with a constant electron fraction, $Y_{e}=0.1$.
+The entropy per baryon was $S=10$ for the optically thick case and $S=7$ for the optically thin case.